What Does the Bible Say About Suicide and Depression?

 People often wonder if a person who dies from suicide can be saved and get to heaven, but the Bible does not give an answer.
 Most Christians believe what matters most to God is how a person lives his or her life rather than how he or she dies.

-Most thoughts of suicide are associated with the illness depression.
-Depression was not recognized as a illness in Biblical times, so there are no direct references
+Many thoughts of suicide are associated with the illness depression. was not recognized as a illness in Biblical times, so there are no direct references